-^{}Dragon Mining Limited's accounting policy is to expense exploration and evaluation expenditure as incurred, while the Group's accounting policy is to capitalise exploration and evaluation expenditure on qualifying areas of interest.
+Dragon Mining Limited's accounting policy is to expense exploration and evaluation expenditure as incurred, while the Group's accounting policy is to capitalise exploration and evaluation expenditure on qualifying areas of interest.
+Share of associates profit/(loss) after income tax and other comprehensive income reduced proportionately.